LanreAndero/CI_PP2_LJAMOBILEPHONEQUIZ/README.md

 3. Providing information for screen readers where there are icons used and no text & footer icons.
 4. Ensuring that there is a sufficient colour contrast throughout the site.
-5. Ensuring menus are accessible by marking the current page as current for screen readers.
+5. Ensuring buttons and funtions are accessible by marking the landing page as current for screen readers.

 ## Technologies Used